 Stephen R. Biggar, M.D., Ph.D. has served as a director of Kiniksa since October 2015.

-Dr. Biggar is a partner at Baker Bros.
-Advisors, LP, a registered investment advisor focused on long-term investments in life science companies.
+Dr. Biggar is a Partner at Baker Bros.
+Advisors, a registered investment advisor focused on long-term investments in life science companies.
 Dr. Biggar joined Baker Bros.
-Advisors LP in 2000.
-Dr. Biggar is currently Chairman of the board of directors of ACADIA Pharmaceuticals and serves on the board of Vivelix Pharmaceuticals, Ltd. Dr. Biggar also served as a director for Synageva BioPharma Corp.
-Prior to joining Baker Brothers, Dr. Biggar received an M.D. and a Ph.D. in Immunology from Stanford University and received a B.S. in Genetics from the University of Rochester.
+Advisors in 2000.
+Dr. Biggar is currently Chairman of the Board of Directors of Acadia Pharmaceuticals and serves on the board of TScan Therapeutics.
+Dr. Biggar also served as a director for Synageva BioPharma Corp.
+Prior to joining Baker Bros., Dr. Biggar received an M.D. and a Ph.D. in Immunology from Stanford University and received a B.S. in Genetics from the University of Rochester.

 G. Bradley Cole